metagenomics/metagenomics-tk/docs/developer_guidelines.md

 `feat` can be replaced by one of the formats specified in the options sections of the [config](.chglog/config.yml) file.
 Scope can for example represent a module, a configuration or a specific document.

-CHANGELOG.md can be automatically updated by running `make changelog`.
-The changelog file *must* be updated after every release on the master branch.
+A new release should be made the following way:
+1. Create a release on Github.
+2. Run `git fetch` on the master branch to get the latest tag.
+2. Run `make changelog` and paste the output on the Github release section.

 ## Testing